jquinby/jekyll-now/about.md

 Current reading activity is as follows.

 In progress:
-_Essays on Ethics: A Weekly Reading of the Jewish Bible_, Rabbi Jonathan Sacks
+_Essays on Ethics_, Rabbi Jonathan Sacks
 _Vatican II: The Essential Texts_, ed.
 Norman Tanner, SJ

 On Deck: